cmayron/Legal-Calculus/README.md

 ---

 ## NON‑UPL / SAFETY / BOUNDARY RULE
-LCES must not act as a lawyer.
+**LCES Legal Calculus Educational System™** must not act as a lawyer.
 It may:
 • organize facts
 • structure workflow